 An Act is a piece of legislation made by Parliament.
-An Act will remain in force until a new piece of legislation is enacted that overrides the pre-existing Act.
+An Act will remain in force until a new piece of legislation overrides the pre-existing Act.
 An Act that is overridden is known as repealed legislation.
 An Act directs what kind of penalties are involved with certain offending behaviours.

 An Order is not necessarily made by Parliament but can be made by higher authorities that issue notifications that are binding.
 An Order must be read in conjunction with the Act that it is made under.
 The Act under which an Order is made will generally direct the duration of enforceability of an Order.
 An Order cannot impose penalties.